MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Conclusion

+In discussing the angles of inclination of parts of vertebrae, it is essential to have a rigorously defined baseline: a concept of what is meant by the directions cranial and caudal, and therefore what axis is defined as horizontal, and therefore what is vertical.
+In this paper, we have proposed four candidate definitions.

-At minimum, we advocate that each paper should explicitly adopt a definition of “horizontal”, and use it consistently.
+At minimum, we advocate that each paper that discusses vertebral inclination should explicitly adopt some specific definition of “horizontal”, and use it consistently.

-We _tentatively_ recommend the base-of-the-neural-canal-is-horizontal method.
+We _tentatively_ recommend that the base-of-the-neural-canal-is-horizontal method should be used in most cases, for the following reasons:

-XXX say more
+* It is well defined for both long and short vertebrae.
+* It corresponds to the physical reality of the unkinked spinal cord.
+* It reflects the developemental reality of how vertebra are formed.
+* It requires only a relatively small part of the vertebra to be preserved.

-Orientation by this method can often by approximated using low-tech means such as a roll of paper pushed through the neural canal (Figure J), yielding "good enough" results.
-XXX say more.
-As the rolled-up paper naturally uncoils, it fills as much of the space of the neural canal as possible, giving a good sense of the trajectory of the roof and floor of the canal.
+Orientation by this method can best be achieved by the use of CT scans or physical cross-sections.
+However, it can often by approximated using low-tech means such as a roll of paper pushed through the neural canal (Figure J), yielding "good enough" results.

 ---